awsdocs/amazon-dynamodb-developer-guide/doc_source/JavaDocumentAPIItemCRUD.md

 System.out.println(table.getItem(spec).toJSON());
 ```

-The output from the example above looks like this:
+The output from the previous example looks like the following\.

 ```
 All vendor info: